Carolyn Parker: Career

 In 1947, Carolyn returned to her alma mater, Fisk University, as an assistant professor of physics.
 James Raymond Lawson served as the department chair and was working on building their graduate program in infrared spectroscopy.
 However, in 1950, Lawson joined the faculty at Tennessee State University and Nelson Fuson replaced him as the department chair.
 By 1951, the physics department had four full time faculty members and a research program in infrared spectroscopy.
 Carolyn and another faculty member taught most of the undergraduate courses while the other faculty focused on the graduate program.
 During her time at Fisk, she also joined the American Physical Society.

-In 1951, Carolyn left continue her education and receive additional training in physics.
+In 1951, Carolyn left to continue her education and receive additional training in physics.
 The lab she joined focused on experimental particle physics in hopes of understandings nuclear binding energies and high-energy accelerators.
 Carolyn's research built on the meson theory of nuclear forces which argued that mesons mediate interactions between nucleons.
 Her work specifically focused on positive and negative pions also known as pi-mesons.
 Alongside her thesis project, she joined Sigma Xi and worked as a physicist in the geophysics research division at the Air Force Cambridge Research Center in Cambridge, Massachusetts.

 From 1953, Carolyn worked as a laboratory technician in Boston, Massachusetts and lived at the Franklin Square House for working women.
 More research needs to be done to recover her story between 1953 and 1966.